-The most important component of the new regulatory framework for nitrogen discharges is enforceable final numeric dairy waste land application rates that directly correlate to the Nitrogen Discharge Limit.
-The final application rates will, upon full implementation, ensure that dairies’ application of their waste to land does not cause or contribute to an adverse effect on beneficial uses, including drinking water uses.
-This is a substantial departure from the Dairy General WDRs’ current requirement that land application generally not exceed a nitrogen A/R of 1.4, the value of which does not have a direct relationship with protecting groundwater quality and the implementation of which has been ineffective, according to the CVDRMP.
+The most important component of the new regulatory framework for nitrogen discharges is enforceable final numeric land application rates that directly correlate to the Nitrogen Discharge Limit.
+The final application rates will, upon full implementation, ensure that dairies’ application of their manure and other nitrogen-containing fertilizers to land does not cause or contribute to an adverse effect on beneficial uses of groundwater due to nitrate concentrations, including drinking water uses.
+This will ultimately result in a substantial departure from the 2013 Dairy General WDRs’ current requirement that land application generally not exceed a nitrogen A/R of 1.4, the value of which does not have a direct relationship with protecting groundwater quality and the implementation of which has been ineffective, according to the CVDRMP.

-As required by Water Code section 13263, all waste discharge requirements, including the Dairy General WDRs, are designed to protect the beneficial uses of waters of the state.
+As required by Water Code section 13263, all waste discharge requirements, including the 2013 Dairy General WDRs, are designed to protect the beneficial uses of waters of the state.
 But different waste discharge requirements use different frameworks for achieving this goal.
-In order to ensure that a safe drinking water supply is achieved in the future for all Central Valley communities reliant on groundwater as a source of drinking water, we believe that the regulatory framework must include an enforceable numeric nitrogen land application rate that is directly correlated to compliance with the Nitrogen Discharge Limit.
-The final land application rates may be phased in over time for existing dairies in accordance with time schedules described in the next section.
+In order to ensure progress towards achieving a safe drinking water supply is achieved in the future for all Central Valley communities reliant on groundwater as a source of drinking water, the regulatory framework must include enforceable numeric nitrogen land application rates that are directly correlated to compliance with the Nitrogen Discharge Limit.
+The final numeric land application rates may be phased in over time for existing dairies in accordance with time schedules described in the next section.

 For the final numeric land application rates, we have developed a two-part conceptual proposed implementation requirement that we will finalize for the Central Valley Water Board’s evaluation.

-The first part of our conceptual proposed implementation requirement is a groundwater loading limit that is expressed as the maximum annual pounds of nitrogen that is allowed to leach below the root zone per acre per acre foot of water that reaches below the root zone.
-This groundwater loading limit must be designed to ensure that the concentration of nitrogen in the discharge beneath the root zone does not exceed the MCL for nitrate of 10 mg/L with a margin of safety (e.g., 8 mg/L), averaged across an appropriate area and time scale.
-The groundwater loading limit assumes that all nitrogen discharged below the root zone will eventually reach groundwater.
-The actual groundwater loading limit will vary depending on the volume of water discharged below the root zone (taking into account irrigation, precipitation, evapo-transpiration, etc.) and denitrification that occurs below the root zone.
-The groundwater loading limit is designed to identify the outer limit of the allowable amount of nitrogen that may reach below the root zone to ensure the dairy’s land application complies the Nitrogen Discharge Limit.
+The first part of our conceptual proposed implementation requirement is a concentration-based groundwater loading limit that is expressed as the maximum annual pounds of nitrogen that is allowed to leach below the root zone per acre of land application area, divided by the number of acre feet of water that leaches below the root zone per acre of land application area.
+This groundwater loading limit must be designed to ensure that the concentration of total nitrogen in the discharge beneath the root zone does not exceed 10 mg/L with an additional margin of safety (e.g., 8 mg/L), taking into account any denitrification that occurs naturally below the root zone, averaged across an appropriate area and time scale.(,) The groundwater loading limit assumes that all nitrogen discharged below the root zone will eventually reach groundwater as nitrate if not denitrified.
+The actual amount of nitrogen that may be discharged below the root zone will vary depending on the volume of water discharged below the root zone (taking into account irrigation, precipitation, evapo-transpiration, etc.) and denitrification that occurs below the root zone.
+The groundwater loading limit is designed to identify the outer limit of the allowable amount of nitrogen that may reach below the root zone to ensure the dairy’s land application complies with the Nitrogen Discharge Limit.